guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 if there is no need to run an instruction again.
 And this is called a layer based architecture.

+within the are one or more layers, each container snippets of the container's filesystem. layers are compressed archive that container set of files that make uo the containeer's file system along with some data about itself.
+These files are combined together to make up the folder that the container is given for its root file system,

 images contain multiples laywers (1 insturctions = 1 layer) to optimze build spped (caching) and re-usability.

 <span style="color: #d65d0e">Layers</span> are saved on disk only once and can be shared between images, which saves disk space and network bandwidth.

 Each <span style="color: #d65d0e">layer</span> is only a set of differences from the layer before it, the layers are stacked on top of each other.
 When an image is run as a container a new <span style="color: #d65d0e">writable layer</span> (container layer) is added, which allows to make changes to the container.

+the last layer is an image usually, but not always, contains instructions for configuring the container.

+Each image will container a manifest at the root levels that provide more information about itself, including the relationship between its layers. the container runtime uses manifests as guides for layers should be extracted and their containers configured.

 Multiple containers are typically based on the same image, called <span style="color: #d65d0e">base image</span>.
 Changes made to the base image are actually stored in a new layer and don't the base layer.